CSCE313-SU23-Kebo/quiz-5-2/README.md

-# Quiz 4.2.b: Digital signatures
+# Quiz 5.2: Digital signatures
-The Python Crypto Library is a third-party library that provides cryptographic primitives and algorithms for Python programming language.
+The Python Crypto Library is a third-party library that provides cryptographic primitives and algorithms for the Python programming language.
 It is also known as the PyCrypto library.
 The library supports a wide range of cryptographic algorithms and protocols, including symmetric and asymmetric encryption, digital signatures, hash functions, key derivation functions, and more.

 ### Task
 Fix the broken script `rsa_sign.py`, to enable it to sign the message hash correctly using the provided key `private.pem`.